 With best wishes,

-Step 1: Financial aid form is enabled on the application portal only after the applicant has been shortlisted for Immersion Day
+Step 1: Financial assistance form is enabled on the application portal only after the applicant has been shortlisted for Krea Immersive Case (KIC) Day

-Step 2: Applicants submit the following details on the financial aid form:
+Step 2: Applicants submit the following details on the financial assistance form:

-Step 3: Applicants bring all supporting documents to Immersion Day
+Step 3: Applicants bring all supporting documents on Krea Immersive Case (KIC) Day

-Please note: In case the information provided in the financial aid application is insufficient, then the Office of Financial Aid may seek additional information or conduct separate interviews and home visits, as required.
+Please note: In case the information provided in the financial assistance application is insufficient, then the Office of Financial Assistance may seek additional information or conduct separate interviews and home visits, as required.

-Eligibility for financial-aid is broadly driven by family income.
+Eligibility for financial-assistance is broadly driven by family income.
 An indicative framework is provided below:

 |Family Income||Financial Assistance|